Bet on 2022 NFL Draft

 When the NFL season comes to a close, the front offices of the league’s 32 franchises go into overdrive to prepare for the NFL Draft.
 From the college all-star games in January to the NFL Combine in February to private workouts in front of NFL team bigwigs, it’s an intense few months for the prospects, NFL front offices and scouting departments alike.

 It’s such a big deal now that it has evolved into both a major TV event and a major betting event.
 A wide range of futures bets and prop bets are on the board for the upcoming NFL draft with even more betting lines spread given the current global sports situation.

 Want to bet on the total number of defensive linemen drafted in the first round?
 How about the exact outcome of the first three overall picks?
-We break down your best 2020 NFL Draft betting opportunities right here.
+We break down your best NFL Draft betting odds at the best football betting sites right here.

-With the draft itself going online this season, you can join in by opening an account at a regulated CO sportsbook in the US.
+You can join in and bet on the draft by opening an account at any regulated online sportsbook in the US.

 Looking at the DraftKings NFL draft menu, here are the special/props/lines on the board right now:

 - First overall pick

 - Exact outcome of first three picks

 - Total CBs/DLs/LBs etc. picked in first round

 Click the link below to create a new account and take advantage: